MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-client-policy-service.md

 The Office Client Policy Service (Preview) is a cloud-based service that enables you to enforce policy settings for Office 365 ProPlus on a user’s device, even if the device isn’t domain joined or otherwise managed.
 The policy settings roam to whichever device the user signs into and uses Office 365 ProPlus.

-The Office Client Policy Service (Preview) is part of the Microsoft 365 Device Management portal and includes all the same user-based policy settings that are available when using Group Policy on Windows Server.
+The Office Client Policy Service (Preview) is part of the Microsoft 365 Device Management portal and includes many of the same user-based policy settings that are available when using Group Policy on Windows Server.

 ## Requirements for using the Office Client Policy Service (Preview)